-SPECIAL COMMENDATIONS PRESENTED AT THE 2013 AWARDS CEREMONY
+SPECIAL COMMENDATIONS PRESENTED AT THE 2014 AWARDS CEREMONY

-The Frank T. Howard Memorial Award for excellence in English was merited ex aequo by James R. Sampognaro and Peyton L. Fine.
+The Frank T. Howard Memorial Award - for excellence in English - was merited by Kevin E. Yokum.

-The Jesuit 500 Club Award for Latin was merited by Andrew J. Burmaster.
+The Jesuit 500 Club Award - for excellence in Latin - was merited by Kevin E. Yokum.

-The William Helis Memorial Award for Greek was merited by Jonathan M. Llovet.
+The William Helis Memorial Award - for excellence in Greek - was merited by Quinn G. Stiller.

-The Loyola University Award for Mathematics, given to the senior with the highest overall average in mathematics, was merited by James R. Sampognaro.
+The Loyola University Award for Mathematics - for the senior with the highest overall average in mathematics - was merited by Sean E. Stephens.

-The Reverend William J. Ryan Memorial Award for social studies, donated by Dr. J. Joseph Ryan, was merited by James R. Sampognaro.
+The Reverend William J. Ryan Memorial Award - for excellence in social studies - was merited by Kevin E. Yokum.
+(Donated by the late Dr. J. Joseph Ryan in memory of his brother, Rev. William J. Ryan.)

-The Frank T. Howard Memorial Award for excellence in physics was merited by James R. Sampognaro.
+The Frank T. Howard Memorial Award - for excellence in physics - was merited by Kevin E. Yokum.

-The Jimmy Kuck Award for excellence in chemistry was merited by Reuben A. Hogan '14.
+The Jimmy Kuck Award - for excellence in chemistry - was merited by Steven H. Stradley '15.

-The Award for Excellence in Biology was merited by Chalon L. Fogarty '16.
+The Award for Excellence in Biology was merited by Troy A. Broussard, Jr. '17.

-The Paquette Family Award for excellence in French was merited by Joseph F. Kepper.
+The Paquette Family Award - for overall excellence in French - was merited by John C. Landry.